 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-State Senator Melinda Bush will host a Multi-Agency Informational Town Hall on Ethylene Oxide on Wednesday, October 2, 6:30-8:00 p.m. at the College of Lake County, Auditorium A011, 19351 W Washington St., Grayslake.
-The Illinois Environmental Protection Agency (IEPA) and Agency for Toxic Substances and Disease Registry (ATSDR) will present to the public.
+State Senator Melinda Bush hosted a Multi-Agency Informational Town Hall on Ethylene Oxide on Wednesday, October 2, 6:30-8:00 p.m. at the College of Lake County.
+The Illinois Environmental Protection Agency (IEPA) and Agency for Toxic Substances and Disease Registry (ATSDR) presented to the public.

 Funding is being provided by the Illinois Environmental Protection Agency (IEPA) to conduct a second round of ambient air monitoring in Lake County.
 The Health Department, Village of Gurnee and City of Waukegan plan to conduct an additional 90-day period of monitoring, expected to begin in October 2019.
 The Health Department will manage the project.

 On November 2, 2018, the Lake County Health Department learned of concerns surrounding ethylene oxide emissions from Medline Industries in Waukegan and Vantage Specialty Chemicals in Gurnee.

 The Health Department immediately initiated communication with the U.S. Environmental Protection Agency (EPA) and Illinois Environmental Protection Agency (IEPA) to better understand the situation and express the public’s desire for appropriate air monitoring and timely and transparent communication.
 The Health Department has maintained regular communication with these agencies, which have sole jurisdiction for regulating emissions.